 This youtube video presents the different versions of the game.

-But of course, the best is all the same his music: here the original on NES thanks to Niko's 8bitStereo channel; as well as a fantastic version with lyrics on Brentalfloss; and an piano version which is fun on the Lara6683 channel.
+But of course, the best part is still his music: here it is the original on NES thanks to Niko's 8bitStereo channel; as well as a fantastic version with lyrics on Brentalfloss; and an piano version which is fun on the Lara6683 channel.